A a A a A a A a A a A a

 A arm

-A connection between the gas pedal and the automatic transmission
+A linkage or mechanism that interacts between the accelerator pedal and the automatic transmission to manage throttle input and gear selection behaviour.

 Accumulator